DonghaoWu/WebDev-tools-demo/Server-side-rendering/SSR-nextJS.md

 ## `Section: Server-side-rendering` (Basic & Application)

-### `Summary`: In this documentation, we learn to convert robotFriends app to nextJS app and some basic about SSR vs CSR.
+### `Summary`: In this documentation, we learn to convert robotFriends app to nextJS app and some knowledge about SSR vs CSR.

 ### `Check Dependencies & Tools:`